 By contrast, traditional IRAs are only tax-deferred, which means that you will have to pay taxes on your gains when you begin withdrawing the money.

-A Roth IRA, or other tax-sheltered retirement plan, should be the place where you hold most of your high-yield investments.
+A Roth IRA, or another tax-sheltered retirement plan, should be the place where you hold most of your high-yield investments.
 This will ensure that the regular returns that you receive on them will be sheltered from income taxes, at least until you are prepared to begin taking income.
-And of course with a Roth IRA, the income won’t be taxable even then.
+And of course, with a Roth IRA, the income won’t be taxable even then.

 Some Investments that Shouldn’t be in a Roth IRA

-Despite the obvious benefits to holding any of the above investments in a Roth IRA, there are some investments that would be more appropriately held in a different type of plan.
+Despite the obvious benefits of holding any of the above investments in a Roth IRA, there are some investments that would be more appropriately held in a different type of plan.

 Low-yield Cash-type Assets

 A Roth IRA is a retirement plan, which means that it should have a strong orientation toward growth.
 Low yielding cash type assets are not suitable for this purpose.
 There’s also a school of thinking that says that a Roth IRA can double as an emergency fund.
 This once again ignores the fact that a Roth IRA is actually a retirement plan.
 Low yield cash type investments should generally be found in non-tax-sheltered plans, such as an emergency fund.
 They simply do not produce sufficient income to justify occupying a significant corner of a retirement account.

 The main attraction of municipal bonds is that they generate tax-free income.
 But since virtually all income produced within a Roth IRA is already tax-free, there is no point in holding municipal bonds in such an account.
 Your interest income is already protected from taxes.